-April 1 2005 - March 31, 2009: Assistant Professor, Department of Electrical & Electronic Engineering, Faculty of Engineering, Iwate University
+- April 1 2005 - March 31, 2009: Associate Professor, Department of Electrical & Electronic Engineering, Faculty of Engineering, Iwate University

-April 1 2009 - Present: Professor, Department of Electrical Engineering and Computer Science, Faculty of Engineering, Iwate University
+- April 1 2009 - Present: Associate Professor, Department of Electrical Engineering and Computer Science, Faculty of Engineering, Iwate University